md-jakir/k3s-aws-api-deployment/k3s-setup/ansible_ec2/README.md

 # K3s Cluster Deployment
 To provision three EC2 nodes playbook.yml file is used.
-Here Ansible buildin AWS module is used to provision the EC2s in AWS infrastructure.
-As a refference variable from the Terraform part I used terraform_outputs.json this file.
+Here Ansible build-in AWS module is used to provision the EC2s in AWS infrastructure.
+As a reference variable, terraform_outputs.json file is used.

+Generate a key for EC2 login using the following command.
+This private key will be used as a login key from the bastion host.
+Ansible playbook will create a key pair named ec2_key.

+      $ ssh-keygen -t rsa -b 4096 -f ~/.ssh/aws_ec2_key

+As the EC2 instances are created in a private subnet so from outside can't SSH login into these machines.
+Here I used ansible vault to secure the AWS credential.
+I generated a file called credential.yml file under group_vars/all directory.

+      $ openssl rand -base64 2048 > vault.pass
+      $ nsible-vault create group_vars/all/credential.yml --vault-password-file vault.pass

+Here, vault.pass file is used to encrypt the credential.yml file and this vault.pass file is passed when executing the ansible-playbook command looks like this.

+      $ ansible-playbook playbook.yml --vault-password-file vault.pass

+To install k3s packages in the master node I write down the 'install_k3s_master.yml' Ansible playbook file.
+To access the EC2 master node I used a bastion host.
+I configured the bastion host as a proxy SSH node.
+First I ensure that I can able to login into Bastion host from my local machine where the Ansible playbook is placed.
+In ~/.ssh/config file I added the following lines.

+      Host bastion
+      HostName 13.126.182.183
+      User ubuntu
+      IdentityFile ~/.ssh/aws_ec2_key
+      ForwardAgent yes

+To use the SSH agent need to install the SSH agent on the local machine.